ldav1s/vss2svn/README.md

 Caveats:

-Migration should be performed on a case-insensitive filesystem that is able to support hard links, such as JFS, ZFS or NTFS.
+Migration should be performed on a case-insensitive, case-preserving filesystem that is able to support hard links, such as JFS, ZFS or NTFS.
 [ciopfs](http://www.brain-dump.org/projects/ciopfs) might work as well, but seemed slow when I tried it in comparison with JFS.
 Labels will be treated case-insensitively as well, since they will be stored in the git repository that way.
+You might be able to use a standard case-sensitive filesystem (e.g. ext4), but I have not tried it.
+It could work.